herculesinc/pg-io/README.md

 The above would work well for many web-server scenarios when connection is needed to process a single user request.
 If an error is encountered, all changes are rolled back, an error is returned to the user, and the connection is released to handle the next request.

 ## Requirements
-pg-io is written in TypeScript and uses many new features of ES6 (classes, built-in promises etc.).
+pg-io is written in TypeScript and uses many new features of ES6.
 As such, it will only work with the latest releases of Node.js which support such features.
-Specifically, the most recent version of pg-io __requires Node.js 5.0 or later__.
+Specifically, the most recent version of pg-io __requires Node.js 6.0 or later__.

 ## Install